burnpiro/erdem.pl/content/posts/2020/2020-04-T-SNE/t-sne.md

 ![Object](./dist-difference.png)

 Using Student distribution has exactly what we need.
 It "falls" quickly and has a "long tail" so points won't get squashed into a single point.
 This time we don't have to bother with $\sigma^2$ because we don't have one in $q_{ij}$ formula.
-I won't generate the whole process of calculating $q_{ij}$ because it works exactly the same as $p_{ij}.
+I won't generate the whole process of calculating $q_{ij}$ because it works exactly the same as $p_{ij}$.
 Instead, just leave you with those two formulas and skip to sth more important:

 $$
 p_{ij} = \frac{\exp(-\left \| x_i - x_j \right \|^2 / 2\sigma_i^2)}{\sum_{k \neq l} \exp(- \left \| x_k - x_l \right \|^2 / 2\sigma_i^2)}